onyxfish/clan/docs/basics.rst

 To run this report to a JSON file, run the following command.
 Note that by default clan will look for a YAML file called :code:`clan.yml`.
 You can override this with the :code:`-c` option.
 For complete documenation of this configuration, see :doc:`Configuration <configuration>`.

-To instead produce a text report, run:
+To produce a text report, run:

 .. code-block:: bash